comic/grand-challenge.org/docs/algorithms.rst

 What is an algorithm?
 =====================

-An algorithm takes a set of inputs and a container image.
-A container is created from the image to process the inputs to outputs.
+An algorithm is a container image that is executed on a set of inputs, producing a set of outputs.
+The inputs and outputs can be text, numbers, booleans, medical images or annotations.

 Algorithm Inputs
 ================